ltw-webdev-4/curriculum/intro.md

       - [Weekly tasks ➔](/web-dev-4/)

   - content: |
-      ## Post-It Note triage
+      ## Sticky note triage
-      Specify your working status by sticking Post-It Notes on your monitor
+      Specify your working status by sticking sticky notes on your monitor

       ![](post-it-notes.svg)